smeerpate/PRUPixels/README.md

    (for the younger readers: https://en.wikipedia.org/wiki/Knight_Rider)
 6. Power cycle the BeagleBone

-You can check the current image using:
+To confirm that the correct image is running, use the following command:
 ```
 cat /etc/dogtag
 ```
-On my board this outputs this line:
+On my board, this returns:
 ```
 BeagleBoard.org Debian Bullseye IoT Image 2023-09-02
 ```

-### Enabling the PRU Overlay
+### 2.2.
+Enabling the PRU Overlay
 #### Step 1: Edit `uEnv.txt`
 Open the file located at:
 ```bash